jaspector

 Monday-Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Typical sequence: footing, framing, insulation, rough-in plumbing, rough-in HVAC, rough-in or bonding electrical, final inspection, and certificate of occupancy/completion.
+Typical sequence: Typical sequence: footing, framing, insulation, rough-in plumbing, rough-in HVAC, rough-in or bonding electrical, final inspection, and certificate of occupancy/completion.
 Deck projects may require footing first, then framing/final, with optional framing before decking and rails.

-Lexington-Fayette Urban County Government Building Permit FAQ
+Common questions about Lexington-Fayette Urban County Government permits

-Do I need a building permit in Lexington-Fayette Urban County Government, KY?
+01 Do I need a building permit in Lexington-Fayette Urban County Government, KY?

 Permits are required for new commercial buildings, additions, paving, commercial remodels, commercial fences, retaining walls 2 feet or more in height, towers, tanks, canopies, and changes of use.
 Residential permits required for new houses, duplexes, townhouses, decks, additions, most remodeling projects, pools, fences and walls 24 inches or higher.
 Electrical permits required for all electrical work in Fayette County.

-How much does a building permit cost in Lexington-Fayette Urban County Government, KY?
+02 How much does a building permit cost in Lexington-Fayette Urban County Government, KY?

+Building permit fees in Lexington-Fayette Urban County Government, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential plan review fee $25; residential permits have minimums of $50 (fences), $100 (pools), $150 (most building permits); commercial plan review minimum $50; many commercial categories have $100-$250 minimums.
 Fees are calculated as: Mostly square-foot based for building permits.
 Examples: single-family residence 0.10 x sq. ft. + $180 (Min. $150); residential remodel 0.10 x sq. ft.
 (Min. $150); residential addition 0.10 x sq. ft.
 (Min. $150); commercial remodel 0.10 x sq. ft.
 (Min. $250); electrical permits $10 each.
 Plan check fee: Commercial plan review fee 0.06 x sq. ft.
 (Min. $50); residential plan review fee $25.

-How do I apply for a building permit in Lexington-Fayette Urban County Government, KY?
+03 How do I apply for a building permit in Lexington-Fayette Urban County Government, KY?

-1. Confirm zoning and overlay constraints before filing using One Stop Lexington and the zoning ordinance.
+To apply for a building permit in Lexington-Fayette Urban County Government, KY, follow these steps: 1.
+Confirm zoning and overlay constraints before filing using One Stop Lexington and the zoning ordinance.
 Check for historic overlay, ND-1, courthouse overlay, floodplain, and easement issues.
 2. Create an Accela Citizen Portal account at lexingtonky.gov/permits.
 Register first before starting a permit application.
 3. Start the correct permit type in Accela.
 Residential permit types include Residential New Construction, Residential Remodel, Residential Addition, and Fences/Walls.
 Commercial permits are also filed through the same portal.
 4. Upload required plans and supporting documents.
 Residential submittals typically include site plan and structural/framing information.
 Commercial submittals may also require civil plans, MEP sheets, ADA details, energy calculations, special inspections letters, and state approval letters.
 5. Complete owner-builder items if the property owner is doing the work.
 Submit owner-builder acknowledgement checkbox, contractor registration affidavit, and homeowner responsibility acknowledgement.
 6. Pay invoiced review fees before commercial review proceeds.
 Once agency approvals are complete, the permit fee is invoiced and must be paid before issuance.
 7. Obtain any linked approvals routed outside core building review: plumbing, electrical inspections, fire detection/suppression, right-of-way work, land disturbance permits, sewer tap approvals, and historic permits.
 8. Receive permit, post it on property, complete required inspections, and obtain final approval or certificate of occupancy/completion before use or occupancy.

-How long does it take to get a building permit in Lexington-Fayette Urban County Government, KY?
+04 How long does it take to get a building permit in Lexington-Fayette Urban County Government, KY?

-What work is exempt from building permits in Lexington-Fayette Urban County Government, KY?
+05 What work is exempt from building permits in Lexington-Fayette Urban County Government, KY?

-How do I schedule a building inspection in Lexington-Fayette Urban County Government, KY?
+06 How do I schedule a building inspection in Lexington-Fayette Urban County Government, KY?

-Inspections can be scheduled via: LFUCG Building Inspection (building/HVAC), Commonwealth Inspection Bureau (electrical), State plumbing inspector/local plumbing program.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Lexington-Fayette Urban County Government, KY via: LFUCG Building Inspection (building/HVAC), Commonwealth Inspection Bureau (electrical), State plumbing inspector/local plumbing program.
 Call 1-2 days in advance for inspection timing.

-Other cities in Fayette County
+Other jurisdictions in Fayette County.

-View all Fayette County jurisdictions →
+All Fayette County jurisdictions →